staff & board

 Christine Rose, Director

-Christine Rose is co-founder and owner of 4 Corners Yoga + Wellness in Dorchester and the founder and owner of Imani Massage in Jamaica Plain.
+Christine Rose is the founder and owner of Imani Massage in Jamaica Plain and co-founded 4 Corners Yoga + Wellness.
 Her professional career spans the food service industry, financial services, service-based businesses, and the not-for-profit sector, while her volunteering and community leadership have taken her from Big Sisters, to Hebrew Senior Life Nursing Home, to her current Board position at educational non-profit Abraham’s Tent.
 Christine is an active member of and volunteer with the American Massage Therapy Association and the Dorchester Food Coop.

 Christine now brings her entrepreneurial brilliance and passion for helping others to Boston Acupuncture Project!